beestertime/beestertime.github.io/_posts/2020-12-05-how-to-show-mean-by-subgroup.md

 ```

+**Steps**
-We’re going to make two new variables and then display results:
+###### Make two new variables and then display results:

-1) we’re going to make a new variable that tells us the # of mothers who responded in each year.
+1. Make a new variable that tells us the # of mothers who responded in each year.

-2) we’re going to make a new variable that tells us the average or mean of the ages of the mothers in the data set for each year.
+2. Make a new variable that tells us the average or mean of the ages of the mothers in the data set for each year.
-3) we’re going to display these two variables by year.
+3. Display these two variables by year.